Illuminati (comics): Quest of the Hood

-The Illuminati reunited with founding members Iron Man, Mister Fantastic, Doctor Strange and Professor X returning.
-Medusa has joined the group as well (filling in for the presumably deceased Black Bolt) after learning that the Hood is targeting them for the Infinity Gems, seeking to reform the Infinity Gauntlet and regain the power he lost after the Siege of Asgard.
-With the Hood having been defeated once more, the Infinity Gems were re-divided among the Illuminati members with Captain America in possession of the sixth gem in Black Bolt's absence.
+The Illuminati reunites with founding members Iron Man, Mister Fantastic, Doctor Strange and Professor X returning.
+Medusa has joined the group as well after learning that the Hood is targeting them for the Infinity Gems, seeking to reform the Infinity Gauntlet and regain his lost power.
+With the Hood having been defeated once more, the Infinity Gems are re-divided among the Illuminati members, with Captain America in possession of the sixth gem in Black Bolt's absence.